-The first learning path is based on a point-and-click adventure game developed with <e-Adventure>.
+The first learning path is based on a point-and-click adventure game developed with <e-Adventure> (Figure 5 left).
 The simplicity of these games and low technical requirements make it a good choice for most of the students trying to complement their knowledge of the subject at home with any or few guidance of the teacher.